bittu99nic/E-Voting-Ballot/README.md

 ### *UI (User Interface)*
 Simple and easy created UI,best for beginners.

-## *Want to try the application?* Just Clone or download this Repositories
+## *Want to try the application?* Just Clone or download this Repository

 # *Hope you like it. 😊*